jiroawesome/Tiktok-Reporter-Bot/README.md

 # Tiktok-Reporter-Bot

 # About
-This Tool is about spamming report onto someone in TikTok!
+This Tool is about spamming report someone in TikTok!
 ![bruh](https://github.com/jiroawesome/Tiktok-Reporter-Bot/blob/main/images/Screenshot%20(3).png?raw=true)

 # Usage